hemilabs/ui-monorepo/webapp/README.md

 ### Environment variables

 The environment variables are defined in the `.env` file at the root of the project.
 The prefix `NEXT_PUBLIC_` is required for the variables to be available in the browser.
-A few variables can be set locally (in a `.env.local`), in addition to the ones already defined in the `.env`
+A few variables can be set locally (in a `.env.local`), in addition to the ones already defined in the `.env`.

 ```sh
 NEXT_PUBLIC_CUSTOM_RPC_URL_HEMI_SEPOLIA=<url> # Optional - Used to override the Hemi Sepolia RPC URL